entropyxyz/entropy-docs/docs/01-Intro.md

 _2-of-3 Threshold Signature Scheme_

-In the Entropy scheme, most key shares are custodied by nodes on the Entropy Network, while the user holds onto one or more key shares.
+In the Entropy scheme, key shares are generally custodied by nodes on the Entropy Network, while with private access mode, the user holds onto one or more key shares.

 Much like a multisignature, the Entropy network is a decentralized intermediary between users and their funds.
 But, unlike a multisignature, Entropy can represent and custody funds sitting on any other blockchain, without complicated cross-chain communication.
 Here's how.